 Savour the Vibrant Fusion of Tradition and Taste in the Heart of Old Street

-Embark on a flavorful adventure at The Old Street Chinese, where tradition meets innovation.
+Embark on a flavourful adventure at The Old Street Chinese, where tradition meets innovation.
 Indulge in authentic dishes amidst a warm atmosphere, perfect for gatherings and culinary exploration.

 Manager Haiyang Lu, also known as Hilary, has just returned to work after having her second child.
 She’s warm and friendly, with a smile as generous as the portions at The Old Street Chinese.
 The menu is extensive, offering dishes from various Chinese regions.
 We were fortunate to visit on a Chinese holiday, and Haiyang kindly shared the story of the Dragon Boat Festival with us.
 More importantly, she guided us in ordering our food.